Deca Sports (video game)

 Deca Sports (Deca Sporta in Japan and South Korea, Sports Island in Europe) is a sports video game for the Wii developed by Hudson Soft.
 It is a collection of ten different sports simulations controlled with the Wii Remote.

-The game was released in Japan on March 19, 2008, and was released in the rest of the world later in the year.
-In late 2007 Hudson conducted a poll to determine a new title for the Western release.
+The game was released in Japan on March 19, 2008, April 23, 2009, in South Korea, and was released in the rest of the world later in 2008.
+In late 2007, Hudson conducted a poll to determine a new title for the Western release.
 The game features sponsorship by Adidas.

 Gameplay

-Deca Sports features a number of different game modes:
+Deca Sports features several different game modes: